sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/cloud-fundamental.md

      - Select `I acknowledge that upon instance deletion, automated backups, including system snapshots and point-in-time recovery, will no longer be available.`
      - Enter the requested confirmation for deletion.
      - Click the `Delete` button

+##  Content Delivery Network (or CDN)

+A Content Delivery Network (or CDN) speeds up delivery of your static and dynamic web content by caching content in an Edge Location close to your user base.

+The benefits of a CDN includes:

+- low latency
+- decreased server load
+- better user experience